USF Housing COVID-19 Isolation FAQ

 - The student will be contacted by Student Health Services.

-Should a residential student need to isolate (due to illness, exposure, or while awaiting a test result) they will be given direction from Student Health Services on the protocols in place.
+Should a residential student need to isolate (due to positive COVID-19 test, illness/symptoms, or while awaiting a COVID-19 test result) they will be given direction from Student Health Services on the protocols in place.
 They will be advised to go home if safe to do so.
 If that is not possible, the resident will be relocated to a designated USF isolation space.

 - If they plan to isolate on campus, the student will receive a phone call and email